 Sweetheart, head, or king’s table…who knew there were so many options for dinner seating?!
-Well, when it comes to the bride and groom, there are.
-And each one of them has their pluses and minuses.
+Well, when it comes to the newlyweds, THERE ARE…and each one of them has their pros and cons.
 Before you choose between a sweetheart, head, or king’s table, make sure you know the difference!
 This breakdown will make selecting the perfect scenario for your reception a whole lot easier.

 Table for two, please!
-This scenario involves a private table for the bride and groom only.
-Personally, this is my favorite option.
-Surprisingly, you may not get to spend much of your wedding day with your new husband.
-Especially at the reception, you will feel like you are being pulled in a million different directions.
-So many people to talk to, so many pictures to take, so many moves to bust on the dance floor.
+This scenario involves a private table for the married couple only.
+Personally, this is our favorite option.
+Surprisingly, you may not get to spend much of your wedding day with your new spouse.
+Especially at the reception, you will feel like you are being pulled in a million different directions – so many people to talk to, so many pictures to take, so many moves to bust on the dance floor.
 A sweetheart table allows you to set aside some private time with your better half, even if that time is only spent sharing a meal.
 You can chat about the day, hold hands under the table, and feel as if you’re the only two people in the room, even if for only a short time.

-What you’re probably used to seeing at a wedding, a head table includes the bride and groom, plus their entire bridal party.
-Girls on the left, guys on the right, or seating by couple, this scenario allows all of your ladies and gents to feel just a little bit special.
+What you’re probably used to seeing at a wedding, a head table includes the newlyweds, plus their entire bridal party.
+Bridesmaids on the left, groomsmen on the right, or seating by couple, this scenario allows all of your bridal party members to feel just a little bit special.
 You can celebrate with your besties close by and it makes toasting pretty easy.

 There is one down side to this option though…significant others.
-The plus ones of bridesmaids and groomsmen are left to sit with the rest of the wedding guests.
-It’s fine if they know a lot of people, but it could be awkward for someone who is fairly new to your circle of friends.
+The plus-ones of bridesmaids and groomsmen are left to sit with the rest of the wedding guests.
+This can be fine if they know a lot of people, but it could be awkward for someone who is fairly new to your circle of friends.
 That’s where a king’s table can help.

-Take the bride and groom, add their maids and men, and throw in all of their dates too.
+Take the newlyweds, add their bridal party, and throw in all of their dates too.
 Voila!
 You’ve got yourself a king’s table.
-It allows your bridal party to keep those dates close by and it saves those dates from feeling awkward at a table with folks they barely know.
+It allows your bridal party to keep those dates close by and it saves those plus-ones from feeling awkward at a table with folks they barely know.
 You could even throw in or swap out bridal party members for parents or close family members.
 Either way, you’re surrounded by your nearest and dearest.
 Conversations are easy since there are so many people to talk to.